 a2.bind("<1>", lambda event, obj=a2: clickII(event, obj))

-Here in this output, we can see we created a widget and binding two buttons that performing some action while clicking on it.
+we can see we created a widget and bound two buttons that perform some action while clicking on it.

 import tkinter